italrr/canvas/README.md

 ```

 # Why?
 It started as an experiment, or toy project.
-The original idea began when I was om colleged.
+The original idea began when I was in colleged.
 I worked on it through the years on and off, constantly starting over.
 Recently finally managed to get something to show for.
 My current intention with it is to use it on my game engine (Caribbean Raster), but will eventually mature it enough for other people to use.

 # Standard Library
 - `math`: Includes general math function such as `math:sin`, `math:PI`.